keenAPI/car-rental-system/README.md

 # Car Rental System

 Welcome to my Car Rental System.
-I have created this Car Rental Service in C# and this time I am storing the data in a database using SQL Management System.
-This project is still in progress and I am currently busy with my Login section.
+I have created this Car Rental Service in C# and this time I will be adding a database by using SQL Management studio to store the User's information after they registered for example Name, Email, Password and Role.
+This project is currently in progress.